-- Developing ecosystems for industry innovation and collaboration across RMIT's global network, including through RMIT Europe. - Furthering our commitment to progress and justice with First Nations People working with Aboriginal communities and elders at RMIT and across Australia. - Leading Vietnam and the Asia-Pacific region in embracing Industry 4.0, connected micro-study hubs and cutting-edge digital and STEM education.
+- Developing ecosystems for industry innovation and collaboration across RMIT's global network, including through RMIT Europe. - Furthering our commitment to progress and justice with First Nations People working with aboriginal communities and elders at RMIT and across Australia. - Pacific region in embracing Industry 4.0, connected micro-study hubs and cutting-edge digital and STEM education.